NCAR/ncar-python-tutorial/curricula/self_paced/z230-pt1b_selfpaced.md

 Then you `append` this split line list to the end of your `data` list.
 The list `append()` method adds a single item to the end of your list.
 After every `line` in your `for` loop iteration, the `data` list that was empty is one element longer.
 Now we have a list of lists for our data variable - a list of the data in each line for multiple lines.

-When we print each datum in data, we'll see that each datum is a list of string values.
+When you print each datum in data, you'll see that each datum is a list of string values.

 We just covered a lot of Python nuances in a very little bit a code!
 So please reach out if you are confused at this step.

-26. [python] Now, we'll get the first, 10th, and last row in `data`.
+27. [python] Now, to practice list indexing, get the first, 10th, and last row in `data`.
    Change the `DEBUG` section of our `mysci.py` script to:

    ```python